Second Corinthians

 coming of Titus.
 In one way

-you not the assembling of yourselves together.
-The information that Titus gave to Paul that was such a
+encouragement that I would have gotten.
+Forsake you not the assembling of yourselves together.
+The information that Titus gave to Paul

-joy to him had to do with the believers in Corinth.
-The things that Paul had
+that was such a joy to him had to do with the believers in Corinth.
+The things

-Jesus said, There is more
+Remember when Jesus said, There

-We can know a similar joy when we see that our lives had a part in people growing
+just persons that need no repentance?
+We can know a similar joy when we see that our lives had a part

-we follow Him.
-One thing that makes it worth it is when we see that God used us
+suffer only because we follow Him.
+One thing that makes it worth it all is when

-in the lives of others.
-The spiritual condition of others is what is important
+we see that God used us in the lives of others.
+The spiritual condition of

-because of the value of their spirit.
+others is what is important because of the value of their spirit.

 Paul spoke of the joy that he had in seeing the spiritual progress